lukassnoek/NI-edu/NI-edu/misc/for_educators.md

 ```

 ### 4. Configure Python
-The Anaconda-based Python version installed with TLJH (located at `/opt/tljh/user/bin/python`) is not the same NI-edu except (which is 3.8.5).
+The Anaconda-based Python version installed with TLJH (located at `/opt/tljh/user/bin/python`) is not the same as the one used by NI-edu (which is 3.8.5).
 It is important that the right version of Python is used when running the notebooks, because the compiled test functions only work with Python version 3.8.5.
 To use Python version 3.8.5, run the following command from the user account you used to install TLJH (which needs to have sudo rights):

 ```
 source /opt/tljh/user/bin/activate